 All (100%) cover crop practices are inspected annually.
-Inspections are made after implementation and before destruction/harvest.
+Inspections are made after implementation and after destruction/harvest.
 All records are provided to DNREC's Watershed Assessment and Management Section (WAMS) for inclusion in Delaware's existing NPS BMP Database and submission to the CBP through NEIEN.

 The DE NPS BMP Database is an online database that serves as a means of reporting and tracking BMPs in the state of Delaware.
-The use of this tool allows for a more streamlined approach for generating reports needed for water quality assessment and monitoring purposes.
+The use of this tool allows for a more streamlined approach to submitting data for bay program progress and for generating reports needed for water quality assessment and monitoring purposes.
 This database is used to submit data for inclusion in the Chesapeake Bay Watershed Model.
-Individual organizations are responsible for entering their practices with their provided login information and are only permitted to review their own data.
+Individual organizations are responsible for entering their practices into the DE NPS BMP database with their provided login information and are only permitted to review their own data.